 If only it were that simple.
-She may have heaps of cousins, neighborhood pals, and even new friends from preschool.
+They may have heaps of cousins, neighborhood pals, and even new friends from preschool.
 So, just how do you decide who makes the cut?

 - Consider the setting: Where you’re having the party plays an important role when it comes to who you invite.
 Some venues may only have space for a certain number of guests, and if you’re having it at home, you’ll want to realistically consider how many children (and their parents) will comfortably fit.
 In the right season, outdoor spaces like a public park allow for more flexibility.

-- Remember the goal: More than anything else, the ultimate goal for Baby’s party is for her to have fun.
-Be sure she gets along well with the children you invite, and don’t feel pressured to include kids she tends to squabble with.
+- Remember the goal: More than anything else, the ultimate goal for Baby’s party is for them to have fun.
+Be sure they get along well with the children you invite, and don’t feel pressured to include kids they tend to squabble with.
 It’s tempting, but it’s also a good idea to consider carefully before giving in to the urge to invite your childless friends along, too.
-It may help keep you sane, but grownups don’t have much interest in bouncy houses, and their presence will add very little for Baby on her special day, so if space is at a premium, you may choose to leave your guest off the list.
+It may help keep you sane, but grownups don’t have much interest in bouncy houses, and their presence will add very little for Baby on their special day, so if space is at a premium, you may choose to leave your guest off the list.